sezna/nps/README.md

 **Note:** You don't have to use the `start` script if you don't want.
 If you're writing a node application, you're likely using this for starting your server.
-In that case, you can create a `default` script which will be run when `p-s` is run without arguments (so effectively it'll work just the same).
+In that case, you can create a `default` script which will be run when `nps` is run without arguments (so effectively it'll work just the same).
 But if you'd prefer, you can use whatever you wish.
-For example you could easily create a `p-s` script and do: `npm run p-s b`.
+For example you could easily create a `nps` script and do: `npm run nps b`.

 ## Installation